 Operate your device under test.
-Use the Joulescope host software to measure the current, voltage, power and total energy consumption.
-If desired, dive into more detail with the oscilloscope view \forall View \rightarrow Oscilloscope Default to display waveforms of voltage, current, and power over time.
+The Joulescope host software starts in the Multimeter view by default.
+Use the Multimeter view to measure the current, voltage, power, charge, and energy consumption.

+Dive into more detail with the oscilloscope view.
+Select $View \rightarrow Oscilloscope Default$ to display waveforms of voltage, current, and power over time.

-Specifications
+8. Specifications

+8.1.
 Absolute maximum ratings